jamesubi/printf/README.md

-team task on C language printf
+A two-team task on C language printf